ThinkDataEd/student/docs/unit1/lesson5.md

 ###**Lesson:**
 1. <strong style="color: red;">What are the 4 components of the Data Cycle?</strong>

 2. You will continue to learn about what makes a question statistical.
-Recall the definition of a statistical question: Statistical questions are questions that address variability and can be answered with data.
-A good way to determine this is to ask: *Do we need to see the data to answer the question?*
+Recall the definition of a statistical question:

+    Statistical questions are questions that:<ul><li>address
+    variability</li> <li>can be answered with data</li></ul> A good way to determine this is to ask: *Do we need to see the data to answer the question?*
-<strong style="color: blue;">Include more examples and non-examples from the TR_Statistical Questions pdf</strong>

-3. Below are the 2 questions:

-    100. How old am I?

-    100. How old are the students in my school?

-4. <strong style="color: red;">Analyze each question using the definition of a statistical question and come to a decision about which one is a statistical question.</strong>

-5. The first question **IS NOT** a statistical question because there is only one possible value.
-The second question **IS** a statistical question because not all students are the same age.
-The ages vary, so there is variability in the data.
+3. The following are examples of non-statistical questions that can be modified to be statistical questions.

+4. **Non-statistical**:  What is LeeAnn's favorite color?
+While this can be answered with data (by asking LeeAnn), it does not address variability, since LeeAnn presumably has only one favorite color.

+    **Statistical**: What is the most common favorite color in our classroom?
+This can be answered by collecting data (asking each student his or her favorite color) and recognizes that different students may have different answers.

+5. **Non-statistical**: What is the airspeed velocity of an unladen swallow?
+This is non-statistical because it assumes all unladen swallows have the same velocity.
+A follow-up question, such as "African or European?" might point out that there is variation between species, but were we to collect data, we would see variation between individuals.
+This question could be rephrased into a statistical question:

+    **Statistical**: What is the typical (or most common, or most extreme, or....) of an unladen European swallow.

 6. The *Statistical Questions Scenarios* handout contanins 4 different scenarios with a set of statistical questions.Choose the scenario that interests you the most. ([LMR_1.6](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.6_Statistical Questions Scenarios.pdf))
 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.6_Statistical Questions Scenarios.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_1.6](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.6_Statistical Questions Scenarios.pdf)</div>